 For a city break

 I was whisked away to Dublin on a weekend break, and would definitely visit again.
 What struck me about the city is how well connected it is.
 We had trains, trams and buses on our doorstep and booking an Uber was just as easy.

-We stayed at Premier Suites Ballsbridge Apartments.
+We stayed at Premier Suites Dublin Ballsbridge.
 I absolutely loved this property.
 It’s situated just outside the city centre, which makes for a quiet escape.
 Our one bedroom apartment was bright, well lit, and made me feel right at home.
 Its cheery, candy coloured decor instantly makes you think of summer.
 Two bedroom suites are also available at this property.

 To our delight, we were greeted with a box of chocolates and a bottle of wine on arrival.
 We also had a Nespresso coffee machine in our apartment, ideal for a morning pick-me-up.
 Given how keen we were to get out and about exploring, a sit-down breakfast didn’t seem overly appealing.
 Thankfully there was a grab and go option of pastries and yoghurts available.

 The property’s location couldn’t have been more ideal.
 There’s a whole host of exceptional bars, pubs and restaurants right on the doorstep.
 We popped in for a drink at the tastefully furnished, The Bridge 1859, which is just a 5 minute amble down the road.
 Dublin is famously the home of Guinness, but the Bridge is home to Pilsner Urquell’s revolutionary tank beer system that allows them to serve fresh unpasteurised beer.
 It’s certainly worth popping in and giving it a try.
 We’d also been told great things about Roly’s Bistro, which is just next door, but unfortunately we didn’t have time to sample their award-winning menu.